How to speak with a GameSense advisor

 - Maintaining a healthy routine while at home.

-- Making time to connect with family and friends over Skype, FaceTime, or other video chatting platform.
+- Making time to connect with family and friends over Skype, FaceTime, or other video chat platform.

 - Exercise—yoga and even walking can do wonders for physical and mental health.